vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ![](imagesLocn/LocnIOW_OIF_NURSE_TIMELINE_DSS_CHANGE.png)

-Frank Gilbert was seen on the 25th ...
+Frank Gilbert was seen on the 25th and the Workload was given a Telephone CPT.
+This may be a mistake - CPTs used in other work for the month such as _CASE MANAGEMENT (t1016)_ or _OFFICE/OUTPATIENT VISIT EST (99211)_ seem more appropriate.
+Remember that CPTs for this type of Workload are manually chosen by the Provider making errors more likely ...

 ![](imagesLocn/LocnIOW_OIF_NURSE_DETAILS_25th.png)